 Upgrade the rest of your system according to your priorities and schedule.

 After you finish

-IMPORTANT: Adding backward compatible connections slows down the performance of the Directory.
-It is only recommended as a temporary solution before you are able to upgrade all servers and workstations.
+IMPORTANT: Because adding backward compatible connections slows down the performance of the Directory, it is recommended only as a temporary solution before you are able to upgrade all servers and workstations.